wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 - [2018-sqler #Project#](https://github.com/alash3al/sqler): write APIs using direct SQL queries with no hassle, let's rethink about SQL.

+- [Zetasql #Project#](https://github.com/google/zetasql): ZetaSQL defines a language (grammar, types, data model, and semantics) as well as a parser and analyzer.

 ## Migration & Transfer

 - [FlyWay #Project#](https://github.com/flyway/flyway): Evolve your database schema easily and reliably across all your instances.